Transcendence and linear relations of $1$-periods: Effective Motives and Realisations

-see \cite[Section~11.2]{period-buch}. \item By the universal property, every object of $\MMNeff(k,\Q)$ is a subquotient of a motive of the form $H^i_\Nori(X,D)$.
-This will allow us to reduce questions on periods of motives to motives of the special shape. \item Note that we have set up the theory of motives to be \emph{contravariant} on the category of varieties.
+see \cite[Section~11.2]{period-buch}. \item By the universal property of $\MMNeff(k,\Q)$, every object in the category is a subquotient of a motive of the form $H^i_\Nori(X,D)$.
+This will allow us to reduce questions on periods of motives to motives of the special shape. \item In our monograph the theory of motives has been set up to be \emph{contravariant} on the category of varieties.
 This follows the convention of \cite{period-buch}, but differs from Nori's original approach. \end{enumerate} \end{rem}

-\section{Filtration by degree}
+\section{Filtration by Degree}

 Following Ayoub and Barbieri-Viale in \cite{ayoub-barbieri} we concentrate on the subcategories generated by motives of bounded cohomological degree or dimension.